hugo-a-d/Codam_C_Piscine/README.md

 # Codam_C_Piscine

-All the work I was able to complete during my Piscine selection at Codam.
+This repo contains all the work I was able to complete during my Piscine selection at Codam, which includes 'cells' on Shell, C and the rush group projects.

+This marks the start of my journey in becoming a developer.
+The piscine was a great experience that threw out of my confort zone of dabbling in Python, and instead, had me grabble with UNIX and C.

+n.b there is one cell name 'test_C05' since it had small errors which prevented it from being prevent by moulinette.